Cambridge District Scout Archive

 - The details and main piece is is Structure/ Sections/ Scout patrols/ Patrol Names in Cambridge

 In well established Troops individual patrol work was the core of the training and activities.
 This relied on a number of older Scouts remaining in the Troop, something that has been difficult to achieve within some troops.

 - (See Structure/ Trends/ Retention in Cambridge – and other Retention pages)

 A solid troop that enables such work needs to be built and many troops struggled to step outside the limits of their founding institutions.

 In the following examples the Troops have several features that facilitate the patrol work.
 Often they have access to a dedicated space for more than one evening a week.
 Several examples are from schools with pupils up to the age of 18.
-Groups that have Rover Crew, a feature that supports holding on to older Scouts, also have a depth of experience and a wider support team and model mature leadership styles.
+Groups with a Rover Crew hold on to older Scouts, retain experience, have a wider support team and model mature leadership styles.

 A number of District and County competitions are for Patrols; the Query and Alert competition and the Hele Camping Trophy.
 ‘Made’ patrols (composites), were prohibited in some events and others had a total age limit.
 The Query competition gave extra marks for demonstrating that all members of the patrol had played a part in providing the answers.

 Patrol camps, lead by the Patrol leader and without Scout Master supervision, were part of many troops, often only minimally recorded.
 In 1946 one troop recorded only 38 leaders nights against 1488 Scout nights camped, suggestive of many patrol camps.
 The 12th stop listing after 7 camps and 1300 nights with ‘etc., etc.‘.
 In contrast other troops list 10 boy nights and 2 leader nights for the year, or 70 leader nights anad 74 boy nights.

 1915 The 17th formed a small Belgian Patrol of four (Scout News Cambridge Journal)